weakish/vscode-complete-statement/README.md

 Bugs
 ----

-- As mentioned above, complete structure (if, for, etc) requires `down` arrow key.
+- As mentioned above, complete structure (if, for, etc) requires an addtional `ctrl+;` to move the cursor.

     It will not auto moves to the start of next line like IntelliJ.
     Read the source code or [#11841] for more information.